melzerr/KEL-8_SPS/README.md

 ## Overview
 This project consists of a Rust-based backend and a Python (PyQt5) frontend for an electronic nose (E-Nose) data acquisition and visualization system.
-Data is streamed from an Arduino/sensor board, stored in InfluxDB, Edge Impuls, and displayed in real-time on the GUI.
+Data is streamed from an Arduino Uno R4/sensor board, stored in InfluxDB, Edge Impuls, and displayed in real-time on the GUI.

 ## How to Run the Project (Step-by-Step)